nspin/nspin.github.io/articles/solving-the-rubiks-cube-blindfolded.md

-Solving the cube blindfolded is a fun, medetative exercise.
-One can also use it to fool others into thinking one is special in some way.
-In reality, solving the cube blindfolded doesn't even require an above-average memory.
+Solving the cube blindfolded is a medetative exercise.
+Contrary to what you might expect, it doesn't even require an above-average memory.
 All that's necessary is a solid understanding of the basic properties of the cube, and a fair bit of practice.

 This article doesn't assume any knowledge of cube theory, but a reader might find some basic undergraduate math (e.g. group theory) useful.

+Furthermore, this article is not a tutorial, but rather an in-depth exploration.

 # Preliminaries

 ## The Game

 * I give you a cube in an arbitrary state
-* You inspect the cube (the memorization phase)
+* You inspect the cube (the *morization* phase)
 * You don the blindfold
-* You solve the cube (the execution phase)
+* You solve the cube (the *execution* phase)

-We can try to optimize for different timing schemes.
-That is, we could try to minimize the time of the memorization phase, the execution phase, or the game as a whole.
-The method I present is tailored for the last scheme.
+It's that simple.

 ## Notation

 We always consider the cube as having a fixed orientation.
-Relative to a fixed orientation, the cube has 6 faces:
+Relative to that fixed orientation, the cube has 6 faces:

 * `U`p
 * `D`own